Undergraduate / Applicant Types

 Are you confused about what type of applicant you are?
 The definitions below should clarify things for you.

 If you have not had any formal education beyond high school, you are considered a first-time freshman applicant, even if you have been out of high school for several years.
-Application requirements.
+Review application requirements.

 Any applicant who is not a citizen or lawful permanent resident of the United States is considered an international applicant.
-Students must fulfill special international student requirements in addition to the first-time freshman requirements, and when applicable, transfer requirements.
+Students must fulfill special requirements.

-Please note that you do not need to submit a high school transcript and SAT/ACT scores.
+Please note that you do not need to submit a high school transcript, SAT/ACT scores, or MassArt transcript.